 Spending on healthcare in the US is up 9X in real terms since 1960.
 K12 education spending in the US has increased by 2-3X per student per year since 1960.
 The cost of college in the US has more than doubled (again, in real terms) since 1984.
 Growth in everything from construction costs and childcare costs is significantly outpacing inflation.
 Lots more at SSC and from Tyler.

 What's going on?
-Why are we seeing dramatic declines in costs in many areas of the economy and such steep declines in others?
+Why are we seeing dramatic declines in costs in many areas of the economy and such steep increases in others?
 How much of the cost growth is unmeasured improvement in quality and how much is growing inefficiency?
 How should one predict a priori whether a sector will exhibit increasing or decreasing costs relative to inflation?
 What do we do about it all?

 Why is US GDP growth so weirdly constant?